Lawrence Saint: Work

-At the height of Saint's career, he was working to produce several windows for the National Cathedral in Washington, DC.
+At the height of Saint's career, he was working to produce several windows for the National Cathedral in Washington, D.C.
 His first assignment was the three parable windows in St. Mary's Chapel north of the choir.
 Each of the three windows depicted seven of Christ's parables.
 His next assignment was the four miracle windows in St. John's Chapel south of the choir.
 He also created the large rose window in the northern transept, the three windows beneath it (Foretellers of Judgment), four other windows in the north transept, and three clerestory windows above the choir on the south wall (The Angel Windows).

-Saint also served for seven years as the head of the Cathedral's Department of Stained Glass.
+Saint also served for seven years as the head of the cathedral's Department of Stained Glass.

 The Metropolitan Museum of Art in New York City filmed an educational video in Saint's studio about stained glass.

 Today, some of Saint's work can also be viewed at the Cleveland Museum of Art in Cleveland, Ohio.

 Among Saint's works as a painter were detailed copies of portraits by a number of the Dutch Masters such as Jan Vermeer as well as original paintings of his own done in the style of masters such as Frans Hals.
 Saint was a serious student and scholar of the techniques of these 16th and 17th century masters, and to that end when creating works in their style instead of using commercial oil paints he made his own from scratch using the same materials, pigments, formulas, and manufacturing techniques developed by Dutch masters.